 The TBMP caps the total number of moorings allowed in Tomales Bay at 165, including littoral landowner moorings, and the 35 authorized moorings associated with Lawson's Landing.
 This cap does not include moorings permitted for use by aquaculture operations solely within State water-bottom lease areas.
 The TBMP is not intended to be a static plan, but rather a living document based on an adaptive management approach, allowing flexibility for the plan to adapt to changing circumstances.
-To ensure that it is still meeting its goals and objectives, the TBMP will continue to be reviewed and evaluated as needed.
+To ensure that it is still meeting its goals and objectives, the TBMP will continue to be informally reviewed and evaluated as needed by members of the TBIC and adapted as necessary.